 - The ‘limited’ status portrays a professional image.

-- There are some tax benefits for trading via a limited company (although much reduced in recent years).
+- There are some tax benefits to trading via a limited company (although they have been significantly reduced in recent years).

 Sole traders and IR35 – no intermediary